iExecBlockchainComputing/iexec-dapps-registry/README.md

 >iexecSubmit("bets = [1,20,3,4,5]; let su =  sum bets;let payout =  map  ((round) . (/su) . (*3000)) bets")

-with dynamic arrays it would first be necessary to convert an array, for example uint array uint[] bets  = [1,20,3,4,5]; into the string "[1,20,3,4,5]".
+with dynamic arrays it is necessary to convert an array, for example uint array uint[] bets  = [1,20,3,4,5]; into the string "[1,20,3,4,5]".
-The returned string "[90, 1800,270,360,450]" would then have to be turned into a uint array again, which would cost gas.
+The returned string "[90, 1800,270,360,450]" then has to be turned into a uint array again, which costs gas.
+The overhead of converting to and from strings is considerable.
-For complex operations our solution might still be cheaper, but it would be good to find a way around this.
+For complex operations this solution might still be cheaper, but is preferable to find a way around this.
-If the Iexec API would allow to give arrays as parameters and return arrays as parameters, this would be much simpler.
+If the IExec API allowed us to give arrays as parameters and returned arrays, this would be much simpler (Consider this as a feature request!).
 The function could then be called simply as

 >iexecSubmit(bets, "let su =  sum bets;let payout =  map  ((round) . (/su) . (*3000)) bets").